Go to navigation

 environment and make reading pleasurable.

-Books as well as activities are available for
+Books and activities are available for children,

-children's areas in every Medway library.
+in every Medway

 Fun activities and events that inspire confidence in literacy

 and a life long love of books are available throughout the

 Services for children’s centres, preschools, schools and other

 professionals working with children and young adults are also